JuliaStats/MixedModels.jl/docs/src/constructors.md

-The canonical link is used if no link is specified.
+The canonical link, which is the `GLM.LogitLink` for the `Bernoulli` distribution, is used if no explicit link is specified.

+In the [`GLM` package](https://github.com/JuliaStats/GLM.jl) the appropriate distribution for a 0/1 response is the `Bernoulli` distribution.
+The `Binomial` distribution is only used when the response is the fraction of trials returning a positive, in which case the number of trials must be specified as the case weights.